saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 <!-- ------------------------ -->
-## 3.03 Update Tests to Run On Sauce Labs
+## 3.03 Setup to Run Tests on Sauce Labs
 Duration: 0:05:00

 Once you understand how the test suite functions, you need to update settings such as the capabilities, endpoint to run against the Sauce Labs Cloud, and your Sauce username and access key.
 If you are using the examples test code, get familiar with the test function and structure: